anoopsarkar/nlp-class/project.md

 * Quality of experimental design
 * Quality of evaluation and results
 * Theoretical insights / Practical insights
+* Group work (did the group work effectively together)
-* Overall score (based on the above criteria, but can include other factors like polish of the project work)
+* Overall score (based on the above criteria, but can include other factors like overall polish or creativity)